Andrew Falloon sex-text scandal: A fifth woman comes forward with complaint against disgraced MP

-Another young woman has come forward with a complaint about disgraced National MP Andrew Falloon.
+Another young woman has come forward with a complaint about disgraced ex-National MP Andrew Falloon, Judith Collins has revealed.

-National leader Judith Collins confirmed today that another woman - "at least" the fifth complainant - contacted her last night.
+Speaking to reporters in the Wairarapa this morning, Collins said she was contacted last night by the young woman.

-Collins said she had advised the woman to contact police, who have reopened an inquiry into Falloon's behaviour sending sexual images.
+She said this was "at least" the fifth complaint National had received about inappropriate messages from Falloon.

 Read More